twixuss/tlang/README.md

 This language provides a lot of implicit conversions to simplify things, for example from array to span, or from any type to `Any` type, etc.
-These conversions require taking a pointer to something, which is fine if that something is for example a stack variable, just take it's address.
+These conversions require taking a pointer to something, which is fine if that something is for example a stack variable, just take its address.
 However, what if conversion from a non-addressable value happens?
 ```java
 foo :: (x: Any) { ... }